Fitness tests are a great way to track your triathlon training progress.

 We recommend that our athletes measure their fitness every eight to twelve weeks, with three simple tests.
 We show you how…

 There are three individual tests, one each for swim, bike and run.
-Ideally you should do them during a recovery week, so that you’re not tired.
-And it's a good idea not to train hard for 48 hours between the bike and run tests, so that your fresh for them both.
+Ideally, you should do them during a recovery week, so that you’re not tired.
+And it’s a good idea not to train hard for 48 hours between the bike and run tests, so that you are fresh for them both.

 1. The Swim Fitness Test

 We use a Critical Swim Speed (CSS) test.